Hiawatha (1952 film)

-Hiawatha is a 1952 American Western film based on the 1855 epic poem The Song of Hiawatha by Henry Wadsworth Longfellow, centering on Native Americans in pre-Columbian times.
-Directed by Kurt Neumann, with stars Vincent Edwards and Yvette Dugay, it became the final feature produced by the low-budget Monogram Pictures, a mainstay of Hollywood's Poverty Row.
+Hiawatha is a 1952 American Western film directed by Kurt Neumann and starring Vincent Edwards and Yvette Dugay.
+The screenplay is based on the 1855 epic poem The Song of Hiawatha by Henry Wadsworth Longfellow.

 Plot

-Hiawatha, a member of the Ojibway tribe, is on a peace mission to the Dakotah tribe.
-He meets and falls in love with Minnehaha.
+Hiawatha, a member of the Ojibwe Indian tribe, is on a peace mission to the Dakota tribe and meets and falls in love with Minnehaha.
 The romance is obstructed by a threatened war between the two tribes, instigated by a hot-headed Ojibway tribe member.
-The war is averted and Hiawatha learns that he is actually the long-missing son of the Dakotah chief.
+The war is averted and Hiawatha learns that he is actually the long-missing son of the Dakota chief.